kabads/kabads.github.io/_posts/2019-07-12-learning-ruby-part2.md

 To get around this, you need to cast the ```a``` variable to an intger:

+    a = '1'
+    a.to_i

+or to do this more succinctly:

     a = '1'.to_i

 The ```.to_i``` converts the variable to an integer and the addition will work.